 9. Koh Phi Phi, Thailand

 The laid-back vibe of this island made it one of the hardest places for me to leave.
-Although it is smaller and has fewer things to do than most of Thailand’s other islands, it packs a lot of fun in its small space.
+It is smaller and has fewer things to do than Thailand’s other islands, but it packs a lot of fun in its small space.
 Everything is within walking distance, and I had no qualms with lazing my days away on the beach and then partying at one of the many beachside dance floors.
 While the island is undeniably set up for tourists, it is everything you could dream of for an island getaway.
 Lots of good restaurants, bars, massage parlors, stores, and pristine beaches make it a perfect destination for a carefree holiday.
 Check out my guide to Koh Phi Phi here.

 8. Ha Long Bay, Vietnam